Shree-Gupta27/Drum-Kit/README.md

 6. Press `Play` to hear the recorded sequence.
 7. Press `Clear` to erase the current recording.

+## Run locally
+- Option 1: Open `index.html` directly in your browser.
+- Option 2: Run a simple local server for best audio and file-loading behavior.

+### Using Python
+- Python 3: `python3 -m http.server 8000`
+- Then open `http://localhost:8000` in your browser.

+### Using Node.js
+- If you have Node installed: `npx http-server .`
+- Then open the printed local URL in your browser.

+> Note: A local server is recommended if the browser blocks sound or asset loading from local files.

 ## Files
 - `index.html` — page structure and controls
 - `styles.css` — visual styling and layout